joemasilotti/masilotti.com/src/_posts/2022-07-26-favorite-podcasts.md

 The hosts rotate between episodes so each one feels fresh and exciting.
 Lots of Rails-related topics are covered but my favorite are the 1:1 interviews with guests.
 The high quality interviews work really well in keeping the conversation structured.

 I was on this podcast too!
-I shared [my journey growing railsdevs on episdode 413](https://www.therubyonrailspodcast.com/413) and dropped and exclusive on my upcoming Turbo Native workshop.
+I shared [my journey growing RailsDevs on episdode 413](https://www.therubyonrailspodcast.com/413) and dropped and exclusive on my upcoming Turbo Native workshop.

 ## [above/board](https://usefathom.com/above-board)